RaggedAtlas

 print(cd4)

-# Count cells grouped by cell type — only fetches the grouping column
+# Count rows grouped by cell type — only fetches the grouping column

 atlas_r.query().count(group_by="cell_type")